 Murano and Burano are two of the original islands that founded what we know as Venice, back in the 5th century.
-Today they are lovely islands to visit for the day for their glass blowing and lace making artisans respectively.
-But where to eat when you are there?
-We got you covered with our local guides mapping out the best restaurants in Murano and Burano.
+Today they are lovely islands to visit for the day and are particularly well-known for their glass-blowing and lace-making artisans.
+But where to eat when you’re there?
+Our local guides have mapped out the best restaurants in Murano and Burano.

-10 Best Places To Eat And Drink In Murano & Burano, Venice
+Top Places To Eat And Drink In Murano and Burano, Venice

 Murano and Burano are super cool islands to visit during your stay in Venice.
-From glass blowing to lace workshops to brightly covered houses, these two islands have it all.
+From glass-blowing to lace-making workshops and brightly-colored houses, these two islands have it all.
 But what about the food?
-Since this area is full of tourists where do you eat?
+Since this area is full of tourists, where do you eat?

 € | Hidden Gem | Sandwiches

-Sometimes you are not looking for a sit down meal and need something to grab on the go.
-You have found your place.
-The place is very unassuming and is mostly frequented by locals.
-Have no fear however since the staff are super friendly and ready to help in any way they can.
+Sometimes you’re not looking for a sit-down meal and need something to grab on the go.
+If that’s the case, you’ve found your place.
+This is a very unassuming place and is mostly frequented by locals.
+Have no fear, however, the staff are super friendly and ready to help in any way they can.

-You will find a full array of tasty sandwiches on display.
-What to wash it down with?
-Why Prosecco of course!
+You’ll find a full array of tasty sandwiches on display.
+Wash it all down with Prosecco, of course!
 Grab your sandwich and glass of Prosecco and head outside to sit along the canal and watch the boats go by.
 What more could you ask for?

 €€ | Seafood | You’ll Be Back

 This cozy restaurant is all about seafood.
-The name of the restaurant translates as ” Tired Water” which is a naval term for the area in the tides that doesn’t move.
+The name of the restaurant translates as “tired water,” which is a naval term for the area where the tides don’t move.

-You will find good, quality food at a decent price.
-While they have on their menu the typical Venetian dishes such as pasta with the black squid ink, you can also find gnocchi with vegetables and fried cod and a delicious chocolate cake with raspberries.
+You’ll find good, quality food at a decent price.
+On their menu, they have the typical Venetian dishes such as pasta with the black squid ink.
+You can also find gnocchi with vegetables and fried cod and a delicious chocolate cake with raspberries.
 Enjoy!

 Check Out Our Best Venice Boat Tours